 Owen was confident that house production could be done faster and more economically, and he sought to find a new building system with more rapid production rates and the use of low or non-skilled labour.
-He identified and brought to Jamaica a building system that over time and modifications became the WIHCON System.
+He identified and brought to Jamaica a building system that over time and modification, became the WIHCON System.

 With the new building system, Mayer and Owen began the planning of a new housing development at Harbour View as this was the parcel of land that the Government awarded them out of six parcels they put up for tender.
 Harbour View was the most difficult to develop and when the then Premier Norman Manley was asked why the Matalons were awarded the worst piece of land, his comment was that the Matalons were the only ones who could handle the 1800 house project proposed at Harbour View.